attorney755/Tangamakuru/README.md

 ## 🔑 Default Accounts

-After running `create_admin.py`, these accounts are created:
+After running `create_super_admin.py`, this account is created:

 | Role         | Email                  | Password       |
 |--------------|------------------------|----------------|
 | Super Admin  | superadmin@gov.rw      | Vanessa@2025   |

-**Note:** This account is for testing purposes only and district admins must be created by the Super Admin from the dashboard.
+**Note:** District admins must be created by the Super Admin from the dashboard.
+Officers must self-register and be approved by their district admin.

 ---